Dear Author, to reduce as much as possible the evaluation time of your article, proceed by following the submission steps as follows:

 • (Note: If available, look for the full articles instead of just the abstract).

-After communicating the acceptance of the article, the corresponding author will be asked to pay the publication fee.
+After communicating the acceptance for the article, the author will be asked to pay the publication fee.

-After acceptance, authors should pay the publication fee in four months.
+After acceptance, authors have four months to pay the publication fee.

-All articles are published in English to increase international visibility and improve the impact factor of the Pesquisa Veterinária Brasileira.
+To increase international visibility and improve the impact factor of the Pesquisa Veterinária Brasileira, as of January 2019, all articles are being published in English.

-PVB accepts submissions of articles in English or Portuguese.
-However, if accepted, articles submitted in Portuguese must be translated into English before publication.
+PVB accepts submission of articles in English or Portuguese.
+However, articles submitted in Portuguese, once accepted, will be translated by Editora Cubo (the amount charged for publication, including translation R$ 2.500,00 (US$ 800.00).

 Colégio Brasileiro de Patologia Animal SciELO Brasil CAPES CNPQ UNB UFRRJ CFMV